"Oct. 17, 2012 -- A drug used to treat psoriasis may provide a much-needed option for people with bad cases of Crohn's disease.

 - Replace the 20-gauge needle(s) on the syringes with a 23-gauge(s) for administration.

-- Inject the full contents of the syringe(s) subcutaneously into thigh or abdomen.
+- Inject the full contents of the syringe(s) subcutaneously, by pinching the skin of the thigh or abdomen.
 Where a 400 mg dose is required, two injections are required, therefore, separate sites should be used for each 200 mg injection.

 After proper training in subcutaneous injection technique, a patient may self-inject with the CIMZIA Prefilled Syringe if a physician determines that it is appropriate.

-Patients using the CIMZIA Prefilled Syringe should be instructed to inject the full amount in the syringe (1 mL), according to the directions provided in the Patient Instructions for Use.
+Patients using the CIMZIA Prefilled Syringe should be instructed to inject the full amount in the syringe (1 mL), according to the directions provided in the Instructions for Use booklet.

 Before initiation of therapy with CIMZIA, all patients must be evaluated for both active and inactive (latent) tuberculosis infection.
 The possibility of undetected latent tuberculosis should be considered in patients who have immigrated from or traveled to countries with a high prevalence of tuberculosis or had close contact with a person with active tuberculosis.
 Appropriate screening tests (e.g. tuberculin skin test and chest x-ray) should be performed in all patients.